In the given diagram, the terminal side of the given angle passes... | Channels for Pearson+

 Trigonometric Functions on Right Triangles - Online Tutor, Practice Problems & Exam Prep

 In the given diagram, the terminal side of the given angle passes through (-5, -5).
-If the angle is in the standard position, use the diagram to find tan θ.
-Perform rationalization if necessary.
+If the angle is in the standard position, use the diagram to find r.

 In the given diagram, the terminal side of the given angle passes through (-5, -5).
-If the angle is in the standard position, use the diagram to find tan θ.
-Perform rationalization if necessary.
+If the angle is in the standard position, use the diagram to find r.